 1. Identify Objectives & Scope

-- a response to food safety incident or PR/ brand damage that occured
+- a response to food safety incident or PR/ brand damage that occurred

-- - preparation for an upcoming inspection from regulator (i.e. FDA inspection)
+- preparation for an upcoming inspection from the regulator (i.e. FDA inspection)

 2. Assemble a team responsible for a food safety plan